Lynn M. Morgan

-Patricia Ann Banks is a sociologist of culture who studies art patronage and the art market.
+Patricia A. Banks studies cultural patronage and cultural markets with a focus on the African Diaspora.
 In her book Represent: Art and Identity Among the Black Upper-Middle Class (Routledge 2010), she traverses the New York and Atlanta art worlds to uncover how black identities are cultivated through art collecting.
 She is currently working on the book Race, Ethnicity, and Consumption: A Sociological View (Under Contract Routledge) where she brings sociological theory to bear on race and ethnicity in the marketplace.
 In other research projects Banks is investigating philanthropy at African American musuems as well as research on the market for contemporary African art and e-commerce in the art market.

 Richard D. Moran